ncroberson/CPSC471_Project/README.md

 Group Members:
     Noah Roberson ncroberson@csu.fullerton.edu
     Burke Masles burkemasles@csu.fullerton.edu
     Mohamed Samatar msamatar@csu.fullerton.edu

 Programming language: C++

-How to Execute Program:
+How to use Program:

-	This program only runs on Windows computers as it uses 	Windows network APIs.
+Note: This program only runs on Windows computers as it uses  Windows network APIs.

+To build: Open solution file in Visual Studio 15 or higher.
+Build solution to generate executables at default debug location.

+Important:
+Server and Client utitlize the paths <root_folder>\CPS471_Project\files\server and \files\client respectively, as locations for getting and putting files.

+To invoke program:

 Server:
     1. cd to folder containing FTP_Server.exe
     2. Invoke server as "FTP_Server.exe <port>" with port being a port number from 0-65535
     3. server is now listening for connections on <port>.
 Client:
-	1. cd to folder containiner FTP_Client.exe
+    1. cd to folder containing FTP_Client.exe
     2. Invoke client as "FTP_Client.exe <host> <port>" with host being the hostname of the server, and port being the corresponding server listening port.
     3. client will now attempt to make a connection with the server, and either fail with error or be ready for commands.
     4. an ftp> prompt will be displayed and commands are able to   be sent to the server.
         Commands:
         - "ftp> help" - displays command help information

         - "ftp> get <filename>" - sends a request to server to retrieve file with name <filename>

         - "ftp> put <filename>" - sends a request to server to send file with name <filename>

         - "ftp> quit" - destroys ftp session and exits client

 Notes: